MerelyLogical/final-report/README.md

 debugging -> cyclic behaviour in design but none matches that of the error rate

-design described in chronological order, but implementation is in logical order?
+design described in chronological order, but implementation is in logical order

+What to do with stuff not actually implemented at report submission but already designed and can be easily implemented before demo?